strontic/strontic.github.io/xcyclopedia/library/DataExchange.dll-82FD57D736E750A5A0158EA8B8887BC5.md

 ## Possible Misuse

 *The following table contains possible examples of `DataExchange.dll` being misused.
-While `DataExchange.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `DataExchange.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --